How Good is Your Web Presence? Part 2

 Tom: Let's go over metadata and adding the right keywords to your site.

-Chris: The metadata is all of your individual URLs—the pages on your website—that a search engine reads, and that reader of the website never sees.
+Chris: The metadata is all of your individual URLs—the pages on your website—that a search engine crawls, and that the reader of the website never sees.

-It’s best-practice that in every single page that exists on your website has keywords that are targeted and geotargeted in some way.
-I was talking last week with one contractor and his metadata was amazing, but almost across the board the metadata is almost never done to those best-practices.
+It’s best-practice that every single page that exists on your website has keywords that are targeted and geotargeted in some way.
+I was talking last week with one contractor and his metadata was amazing.
+But almost across the board metadata is almost never done to those best-practices.

 Tom: What are the essential keyword search terms that contractors should start with?

 Chris: Well, the first thing is to search your business name or specific terms like "solar installer" and "solar contractor" in the town that you’re located in.
 With these, you should be coming up very high.
 If you’re not coming up at all, start by plugging those keywords into your metadata.

 If they can’t find you, it’s not going to make them feel warm and fuzzy and that they can trust you.
 And that’s going to impact your close rate.

-Chris: A lot of times people ask us, “How do I pick my keywords?”
-This is a good question, with big implications for your entire web presence.
+Chris: This is a good question, with big implications for your entire web presence.
 Knowing what keywords to target and why is really important, for SEO purposes, if you’re writing a blog, and if you’re running AdWords.

 Tom: What about looking at competitor’s sites?
 To see which keywords are working for them?
 Is that a good mythology?

-Chris: If you want to figure out which keywords they’re targeting, you can download that tool I mentioned before, Screaming Frog.
-That will tell you what their title descriptions are, what they’re meta descriptions are, and you can get a sense from there what keywords they’re targeting.
+Chris: If you want to figure out which keywords a competitor is targeting, you can download a tool called Screaming Frog.
+You can see what their title descriptions are, what their meta descriptions are, and you can get a sense what keywords they’re targeting.

-I think that’s a good way of getting inspiration, but the only way to really verify that a keyword is working is to run paid traffic and verify that it’s producing 20 leads a month, at $110 per lead, or whatever.
+While I think that’s a good way of getting inspiration, the only way to really verify that a keyword is working is to run paid traffic to verify that it’s producing 20 leads a month, at $110 per lead, or whatever.

-And if you’re really sophisticated with your CRM, you can note whether those leads came from an AdWords campaign.
-I’ve never seen anyone do this, but you could see that a) not only am I generating leads with this specific keyword, to the tune of $110 per lead, but those are also converting to leads at the rate of 22% in the course of a three-month period.
+If you’re really sophisticated with your CRM, you can note whether those leads came from an AdWords campaign.
+I’ve never seen anyone do this, but you could see that a) not only am I generating leads with this specific keyword—to the tune of $110 per lead—but those are also converting to leads at the rate of 22% in the course of a three-month period.